nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 }
 inception();
 ```
-Execute above code in console tab in dev tools in chrome
+Execute the above code in the console tab in dev tools in chrome

 ![Chrome Dev - console](./media/jre-10.png)

 ## Garbage Collection

-- JS is garbage collected language.
+- JS is garbage-collected language.

   ![Garbage Collection](./media/jre-11.png)

-- When JS allocates memory i.e. within a function we created object, object get stored somewhere in out memory heap, automatically when JS finish executing my function and let's say we don't want that object anymore
+- When JS allocates memory i.e. within a function we created object, the object gets stored somewhere in our memory heap, automatically when JS finishes executing my function and let's say we don't want that object anymore
 - JS is going to automatically clean it up for us and free up the memory heap So only the data that's useful to us i.e. my program is still referring to will remain.
 This makes sure that we don't use all the memory that is available as we know memory is limited
 - So in garbage collected language like JS, garbage collector frees up the heap memory and prevents what we call memory leaks

-❓ *Does that mean you completely rely on garbage collector for heap memory management?*
+❓ *Does that mean you completely rely on a garbage collector for heap memory management?*

 ❓ *How Garbage collection works in JS?*

-It works on Mark and Sweep algorithm
+It works on Mark and Sweeps algorithm

 ![Mark and Sweep algorithm - 1](./media/jre-12.png)